-The majestic grandeur of one of the most fascinating monumental complexes in the world.
+The majestic grandeur of one of the most fascinating complexes in the world

 Be captivated by the beauty of an incomparable open-air museum where the elegant Palazzo della Signoria with its soaring tower and the sculptural masterpieces under the Loggia della Signoria reveal the creativity of Florentine architects and sculptors in the thirteenth to sixteenth centuries.